labs13-political-analysis/data_science/README.md

 🚫 The numbers 1️⃣ through 5️⃣ next to each item represent the week that part of the docs needs to be comepleted by.
 Make sure to delete the numbers by the end of Labs.

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# Advocate

 You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).